d3x41/documentation-dev/md/tools/packages.md

 ### choose-mirror

 This package configures the mirrors to be used to download packages.
-This package has been forked in anticipation of the future, an ISO netinstall is planned.

 ### partman-auto